osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 hand, can be used for ways and for relations.
 The latter will either return a linestring/polygon or a multilinestring/multipolygon, depending on whether the result is a single geometry or a multi-geometry.

-You can do anything in those processing functions to decide what to do with this data.
-If you are not interested in that OSM object, simply return from the function.
-If you want to add the OSM object to some table call the `add_row()` (*Version >= 1.7.0*{: .version} or `insert()`) function on that table.

 ### The `add_row` function